 Sexually transmitted infections (STIs) are more common than most people think, so why are we so uncomfortable talking about them?
 At Fremantle Women’s Health Centre (FWHC), we are passionate about providing a secure and respectful environment to cater to all your sexual health and reproductive needs.
 Our friendly, female doctors and nurses understand there may be insecurities around safe sex, as well as potential embarrassment felt around the possibility of contracting/passing STIs.
 We are here to provide you with a safe space to discuss any concerns you may have.

-What is an STI, why is it Important to have a screening and who is at risk?
+What is an STI, why is it important to have a screening and who is at risk?

-Our nurses at Fremantle Women’s Health Centre provide a walk-in STI screening program from Tuesday – Friday between 9am and 3pm for woman of all ages concerned about the possibility of a STI with no signs or symptoms present.
-If you are showing any signs or symptoms of an STI you will still be eligible for screening, however, we recommend making an appointment to see one of doctors for appropriate examination and testing.
+Our nurses at FWHC provide a walk-in STI screening program from Tuesday – Friday between 9 am and 3 pm for women of all ages who, do not have any signs or symptoms present, but are concerned about the possibility of having an STI.
+You are still eligible for screening if you are showing symptoms, however, we do recommend making an appointment with one of doctors instead for an appropriate examination and testing.